rmitsuboshi/miniboosts/README.md

 extern crate boost;

-// `run()` and `predict()` are the methods of Booster trait use boost::booster::core::Booster;
+// `run()` and `predict()` are the methods of Booster trait use boost::booster::Booster;
-use boost::booster::adaboost::AdaBoost;
+use boost::booster::AdaBoost;
-use boost::base_learner::dstump::DStump;
+use boost::base_learner::DStump;

 // This function reads a file with LIBSVM format use boost::data_reader::read_libsvm;